chuka00/SmartCalc/README.md

 4. In your project, simply instantiate the operations class before usage.

 ## Sample
-This is a sample of a mathematical operation:
+This is a sample of a mathematical operation in the package:
 ```
 public int Addition(int a, int b)
         {